 One’s position on a given topic is known as a thesis.
-The thesis statement is pretty much like an argument, but it is the main argument of the entire paper.
+The thesis statement is pretty much like an argument.
+It is the main argument of the entire paper.

-An argument is a claim which takes a stand on the target topic.
-The main mission of this sentence is to persuade a certain amount of readers in the author’s point of view.
-It may be compared to the court’s process when a lawyer is trying to judge a man.
-Unlike descriptive essay or summary, an argumentative essay is rather aggressive.
-At the same time, it has to be based on the persuasive evidence.
-Otherwise, people won’t support your thoughts.
-In addition, your final grade depends on how well your thesis sentence is structured and supported.
+Compare the procedure to a court’s process.
+Unlike descriptive essay, review, or summary, an argumentative essay is aggressive.
+It has to be based on the persuasive evidence.
+Otherwise, people won’t support author’s thoughts.
+In addition, the final grade depends on how well your thesis sentence is structured and supported.

 Sometimes, a thesis statement can occupy more than one sentence.
 In fact, it can be one paragraph long.
 At the same time, your introduction cannot be longer than one paragraph.
 A body of your essay or research paper should follow.
 This part may consist of 3-5 paragraphs.

 Evidence made of facts and different examples from the real life must not be included in your thesis.
-Moreover, it would be a lack in your introduction.
+It would be a gap in your introduction.

 An introduction should help both the author and the reader.
-In case you’re a writer, thesis statement figures as your action plan.
+Argumentative thesis statement is writer’s action plan.
 If you’re a part of the audience, a basic claim will give you a clue.
-You’ll decide whether the offered information will play in your hand, or it may be ignored.
+You’ll decide whether the offered information will play in your hand.